-As a union leader or activist, you don't have to do it alone.
-There is a wealth of expertise and experience throughout our union, just waiting to be shared.
-No matter what the challenge or opportunity your union faces, there's an AFT UNI offering that can help you be more effective, more successful and more inspiring.

-The courses and programs in these pages cover every major skill set a union leader or activist needs these days: in communications, community engagement, organizing, member engagement, leadership development, politics and legislation, strategic research, and union governance and administration.
+We have much to do as union leaders.
+But we don't have to do it alone.
+No matter what challenge or opportunity your union faces, there's an AFT UNI offering that can help you be more effective, successful and inspiring.
+The courses and programs in these pages cover every major skill set a union leader or activist needs: communications, community engagement, organizing, member engagement, leadership development, politics and legislation, strategic research, and union governance and administration.
 And there are specific topics-such as fostering early literacy, or protecting healthcare access for working families-to help us serve the people who depend on us even better.
+Through UNI, you can build a community of colleagues, and tap into renewed energy and optimism for the work you do in your union and your profession.